sarasrking/Network-Know-How/Episode 1.md

 In pairs, look at the list of terms below:

-⋅⋅*Network
+- Network
-⋅⋅*Infrastructure
+- Infrastructure
-⋅⋅*Bandwidth
+- Bandwidth
-⋅⋅*Latency
+- Latency
-⋅⋅*Upload/Download
+- Upload/Download
-⋅⋅*Response time
+- Response time
-⋅⋅*Ping
+- Ping
-⋅⋅*Traceroute
+- Traceroute
-⋅⋅*Speedtest
+- Speedtest
-⋅⋅*Hop
+- Hop
-⋅⋅*Data movement
+- Data movement
-⋅⋅*Cloud storage
+- Cloud storage
-⋅⋅*Computational notebook
+- Computational notebook
-⋅⋅*Literate programming
+- Literate programming
-⋅⋅*Mbps/Gbps
+- Mbps/Gbps
-⋅⋅*NBN
+- NBN
-⋅⋅*NREN
+- NREN
-⋅⋅*Headroom
+- Headroom

 Are you familiar with these terms in this context?
 What are the ones that trip you up?
 Think of a way to remember what that word or term means in this context that might help others understand it better.
 How could you define a term (or two!) above to make it easier to understand?
-Write your definitions down here - we can add to this list as we go and keep it as a resource for the future:
+Write your definitions down (you can include links) - we can add to this list on the etherpad as we go and keep it as a resource for the future:

 eg Latency - the delay before a transfer of data begins following an instruction for its transfer.
 See this page for more: [http://www.plugthingsin.com/internet/speed/latency/](http://www.plugthingsin.com/internet/speed/latency/)